-Prague City Council has cracked down on the city’s notoriously dishonest taxi drivers by installing a network of taxi stands with red-and-yellow signs quoting the correct fares between various parts of the city, but in reality Prague’s taxi drivers try to cheat passengers on many occations.
+Prague City Council has cracked down on the city’s notoriously dishonest taxi drivers by installing a network of taxi stands with red-and-yellow signs quoting the correct fares between various parts of the city.
+Still, in reality, Prague’s taxi drivers try to cheat passengers on many occasions.

 AAA Radiotaxi and Prague Airport Transfers are consistently the best companies.

 The most prevalent complaint from tourists to Prague is usually about taxis.
 After many years of public control, all taxis have become privately operated.
 This transition resulted in so many dishonest drivers who are out to charge as much as they can get away with.
 To avoid unpleasant situations, we are giving you some advice.
 It is preferable not to use taxis parked in front of railway stations or tourist areas (close to Wenceslas Square, Old Town Square etc.).
 If you have to hail a cab in the street, always ensure that you ask for an approximate price beforehand or confirm the rates shown on the passenger door with the meter.
 We recommend you call the taxi by phone or book online.
 Furthermore, ask them to give you an indicative estimated price for your planned journey.